 - Social engagement with friends

 Since Xanax has been associated with sedation and a form of mental fogging, families might be able to spot an addiction issue by paying attention to the way in which the person seems to feel.
-Someone who is always complaining of fatigue, or who seems to need an unusual amount of sleep, could be abusing the drug.
-Conversely, the drug can sometimes spark feelings of nervousness, anxiety or even rage in people with an abuse problem, which might mean that someone who has always seemed kind and placid might suddenly be comfortable with the idea of physical or verbal attacks.
+Someone who is always complaining of fatigue or who seems to need an unusual amount of sleep could be abusing the drug.
+Conversely, the drug can sometimes spark feelings of nervousness, anxiety or even rage in people with an abuse problem, which might mean that someone who has always seemed kind and placid might suddenly be prone to physical or verbal attacks.
 These are serious symptoms, to be sure, but they could indicate that a Xanax abuse problem is unfolding.

+There is hope for those fighting Xanax addiction.
 If you suspect that someone you love is abusing Xanax and you don’t know what to do about it, please contact us at The Oaks at La Paloma.
 We can help you to complete pre-enrollment paperwork, so the person you love can enter our treatment program and start getting better right now.
-Please call, and our admissions coordinators can tell you more.
+Please call our 24-hour, toll-free helpline now, and our admissions coordinators can tell you more.